gayatribakle/SnapClass/README.md

-# SnapClass - AI Attendance Project Landing Page
+# SnapClass - AI Attendance Project

 Welcome to the landing page repository for **SnapClass**, an AI-powered attendance system.
 This project serves as the marketing and informational frontend, showcasing the features and flows for both students and teachers using the application.